 Startups San Antonio reports on the emerging capabilities, companies, and people developing innovative solutions in technology, bioscience, engineering, and cybersecurity in San Antonio, Texas.
-From indoor GPS mapping to financial technology solutions, groundbreaking advances in robotics advances, and diagnosing Alzheimer’s using artificial intelligence, San Antonio has so many compelling stories to share.
+From indoor GPS mapping to financial technology solutions, groundbreaking advances in robotics advances to artificial intelligence (AI) drug discovery, San Antonio has so many compelling stories to share.

 In a city of about 1.5 million residents, one of every five San Antonio employees works in the bioscience and healthcare industry.
 The tech ecosystem has established roots in San Antonio, growing since computer pioneer Datapoint first opened its doors here.
 Aerospace and aviation, new energy, and advanced robotics in manufacturing are major industry sectors in San Antonio, too.

 These strengths add up to a thriving startup scene that’s growing by leaps and bounds in San Antonio, with new companies being formed almost daily.
 With so much talent in technology, science, cybersecurity, and engineering, it made sense to concentrate this discussion about San Antonio’s startups in one place: StartupsSanAntonio.com.

 About Iris Gonzalez